bizelo/GnuCash-Templates/README.md

 # Sleek Modern Invoice (GNUCash)

-A modern, CSS-driven invoice stylesheet for **GNUCash**, designed to provide a more modern look to the default invoice appearance.
+A modern, CSS-driven invoice stylesheet for **GNUCash**, designed to significantly improve the default invoice appearance while remaining fully compatible with GNUCash’s built-in reporting system.

 This stylesheet focuses on:
 - A clean, card-based layout